kingachwaleba/healthy-lifestyle/README.md

 # healthy-lifestyle project

 It is the relational database project for database classes.
+It was created by a group of three students.

 ## Programs